 END-IF

-Imperative statement as apposed to a conditional statement, is one that performs an operation regardless of any existing conditions.
+Note: An imperative statement as opposed to a conditional statement, is one that performs an operation regardless of any existing conditions.

 ELSE imperative statements